Skip to main content

 • Project Due Date

-These help ensure the right Makers see your project and that timelines are aligned for efficient production.
+These help ensure the right Video professionals see your project and that timelines are aligned for efficient production.

 What is the Bidding Window?

-The Bidding Window is the period during which Makers can view, review, and submit a bid to work on your project.
+The Bidding Window is the period during which video pros can view, review, and submit a bid to work on your project.
 It starts when your project is submitted and remains open until your selected Bidding Window End Date.

 All projects require a minimum 3-day bidding window โ€“ why?
-This minimum ensures your project is visible to a broad, diverse pool of qualified Makers, giving them enough time to:
+This minimum ensures your project is visible to a broad, diverse pool of qualified video pros, giving them enough time to:

 • Review your creative brief